mattlianje/etl4py/README.md

 ```

 ### Automatic Retries
-Add retry capability to any node or pipeline:
+Add retry capability to any Node or Pipeline:
 ```python
 from etl4py import RetryConfig